webusb/arduino/README.md

 WebUSB ❤ ️Arduino
 ================

 This repository contains an Arduino library for WebUSB-enabling your sketches.
 Example sketches and JavaScript code are available in the demos directory.

+The WebUSB object is a copy of the Arduino SDK's built-in USB serial library.
+It creates a WebUSB-compatible vendor-specific interface rather than one marked as USB CDC-ACM.
+This prevents operating system drivers from claiming the device and making it inaccessible to the browser.
+This library also implements:

+ * The WebUSB landing page descriptor, providing a hint to the browser about what page the user should navigate to to interact with the device.
+In Google Chrome the presence of this descriptor causes the browser to display a notification when the device is connected.
+The user can click on this notification to navigate directly to the provided URL.
+ * Microsoft OS 2.0 Descriptors which instruct the Windows operating system (8.1 and above) to automatically the `WinUSB.sys` driver so that the browser can connect to the device.

 Compatible Hardware
 -------------------